TuftsCTSI/SyntheticOMOP/README.md

 This produces 2 x 3 x 3 = 18 patients.
 `person_source_value` is auto-generated as `<template_name>_<index>` unless provided as a list (which becomes another axis).

+The Cartesian product is purely combinatorial.
+Generated combinations are not guaranteed to be clinically plausible (for example, a template might produce a 3-year-old with a diagnosis typically seen in adults).
+Design templates with awareness of which axes interact clinically.

 ### Multi-site mode

+Multi-site configs support testing record linkage across institutions.
+The basic problem: the same patient may appear at multiple hospitals under different IDs.
+Record linkage algorithms try to match these records back together.
+To test such algorithms, you need datasets where the ground truth (which records belong to the same person) is known.

 Add a `sites` list and replace each patient's events with an `appearances` list.
 Each appearance specifies a `site` plus demographics and events for that site.